PERRINN/project-424-unity/Assets/Hardware Integrations/Dynisma/Prefabs/_README.txt

 > Input Provider: reference to the Dynisma Input Provider component, which handles the input remotely sent to the application from Dynisma via UDP.

-> Motion Platform: reference to the Dynisma Motion Platform component in the vehicle, which sents the motion information to Dynisma via UDP.
+> Motion Platform: reference to the Dynisma Motion Platform component in the vehicle, which sends the motion information to Dynisma via UDP.

 UniCAVE Network Manager